SGC41/akash-provider-paladin/README.md

 Paladin will help keep providers operational.
+- v2.9.3
+     Added a bit of color to logs, for better readability.

 - v2.9.2
      Mostly bug fixes and new feature repairs. update-provider-configuration.sh now functions as it did in 2.8.x